iXsystems/ixautomation/README.md

 WebUI = "/home/eturgeon/projects/ixsystems/webui"
 ```

-Getting started using git method
+Install the framework using git method
 ============

 To prep a new system for testing, first download the repo: